 Why Dracula Season 2 should be “Dracula vs. Sherlock.”

 Before Dracula, Mark Gatiss and Steven Moffat were perhaps best known for Sherlock, a modern-day adaptation of the famous detective stories starring Benedict Cumberbatch as Sherlock Holmes and Martin Freeman as John Watson.
 So now that Count Dracula is also hanging out in modern London, why not combine these two characters and create a Gattis/Moffat extended universe?

 Think about it: How awesome would it be to watch Sherlock and the Prince of Darkness go toe-to-toe in a battle that pits supernatural powers against super-heroic levels of intelligence and deduction?
 There’s even a precedent for it in the 1978 novel The Adventures of the Sanguinary Count, which was later adapted into a BBC Radio production in 1981.

 The biggest issue here is that Gattis plays both Sherlock’s brother Mycroft in Sherlock and Dracula’s lawyer/servant in Dracula.
 So a crossover would either have to do a bit of recasting and hope audiences could go along with it, or pull a huge retcon and claim that Gattis’ character in Dracula was actually Mycroft all along working undercover to investigate the vampire.

-Now that I think about it, that would be a pretty sweet twist too, but none of it will happen unless Netflix and BBC decide to renew Dracula for a Season 2.
+Now that I think about it, that would be a pretty sweet twist, but none of it will happen unless Netflix and the BBC decide to renew Dracula for a Season 2.
 Until then, your best bet is probably to rewatch old Sherlock episodes and pretend Moriarty is actually a vampire.